U.N. urges Belarus, Poland to address refugees' 'dire conditions' | Law-Order

 "Those interviewed described dire conditions on both sides of the border, with no or limited access to food, clean water and shelter, often amid freezing temperatures," Elizabeth Throssell told reporters.
 Most said that, while in Belarus, they had been beaten or threatened by security forces, who some refugees said had also demanded "extortionate sums" for food and water and forced them to cross the border.

-Belarusian officials and the Polish government had no immediate comment when contacted by Reuters.
+Belarusian officials had no immediate comment when contacted by Reuters.
 Thousands of migrants are stuck https://www.reuters.com/world/europe/polish-belarus-border-migrant-crossings-decrease-tension-remains-2021-12-06 on the European Union's eastern frontier.

 Poland and the EU accuse Belarusian President Alexander Lukashenko of encouraging the migrants to travel to Belarus and cross the border illegally as revenge for sanctions imposed on Minsk over human rights abuses.
 Belarus denies this and says the EU is to blame for the humanitarian crisis on the border.